 - All sailings in the Caribbean, Hawaii, California Coast, Mexico, Panama Canal, Asia, South America, Japan, Tahiti, the South Pacific, and Antarctica through December 15.

-Any travellers who have paid in full can receive a refundable FCC (future cruise credit) equal to the price paid and a non-refundable bonus FCC equal to 25% of the original price.
+Any travelers who have paid in full can receive a refundable FCC (future cruise credit) equal to the price paid and a non-refundable bonus FCC equal to 25% of the original price.

 For passengers who have not paid in full, Princess Cruises will give them a refundable FCC for money deposited and a non-refundable matching FCC to be used on any voyage through May 1, 2022.